 Finally, if you do overindulge, try to eat healthier the next day.
 Going overboard one day will not necessarily ruin your diet.
 It’s when we go overboard several days in a row.
 So go ahead and enjoy some of your favorite foods at the fair, just don’t over do it!

 Need some help getting started with a walking plan?
-Consider forming a team and joining the Fall Walk Across Arkansas starting September 17 and going through November 11.
+Consider forming a team and joining the Fall Walk Across Arkansas starting September 29 and going through November 23.
 This eight-week program encourages participants to get out and exercise!
-To join, you just need to form a team of 2 to 10 people, register your team and members online at www.uaex.edu/walk and start walking.
-Teams can start registering on September 5.
+To join, you just need to form a team of 2 to 10 people, register your team and members online at https://walk.uaex.edu/ and start walking.

 Throughout the 8 weeks, members will log the time they exercise each day.
 This can be done by the team captain or members on a weekly basis.
 While walking is the preferred method of exercise, many other types of exercise can be counted, including housework, gardening, etc. The goal is to get up and get moving!